amazon-braket/autoqasm/VARIABLE_ASSIGNMENT_PIPELINE.md

 ### `_promote_deferred_expression` and Root Scope Declaration

-When a deferred variable is promoted inside a loop body (not at root scope), `_promote_deferred_expression` appends the declaration to `oqpy_program.stack[0].body` — the root scope — rather than the current scope.
+When a deferred variable is promoted inside a loop body (not at root scope), `ctx.promote_deferred_value()` appends the declaration to `oqpy_program.stack[0].body` — the root scope — rather than the current scope.
 This ensures the declaration appears at the correct position in the generated QASM (after qubit register declarations, before the loop).